 To fulfil the aims of the Religious Education Curriculum Directory and the four areas of study outlined in this document: Revelation, Church, Celebration and Life in Christ religious education is primarily taught through 'Come and See'.
 However with the release of the new Religious Education Directory, 'To Know You More Clearly' 2023, we are working together with Plymouth Diocese on an implementation plan.
-Y3 and Early Years are implemented this new programme from September 2023.
-This will include Year 1 and Year 4 from September 2024.
+Y3 and Early Years are implementing this new programme from September 2023.